Skip to content

 A strong criminal defense attorney is needed to protect you and your loved ones against family violence assault allegations because of the enhanced punishments.

-The Law Office of David Sloane Criminal Defense Attorneys are here to fight for you.
+Sloane Law Firm Criminal Defense Attorneys are here to fight for you.

 Assault Family Violence with a Previous Conviction – Texas Penal Code § 22.01(b)(2)(A)